 In order to figure out your cue, routine, and reward system I suggest picking up a notebook and writing the following things down with regards to a habit you are trying to change.

 - Emotions, thoughts, feelings

 - People around you

 - The preceding action after you partake in the routine

 Taking notice of these five things will easily help you to identify cues, routines, and rewards.

-Awareness is key but once you’ve figures it out the next step is to plan.
-Without a plan this all goes for not.
+Awareness is key but once you’ve figured it out the next step is to plan.
+Without a plan, this all goes for not.
 So once you’ve figured out the cues and rewards that fuel your routine what will you do about it and how can you make sure you do it consistently?